VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/OutlineType.md

 # OutlineType ==~object~==

-The `outlineType` object refers to a hierarchical structure or organization of data, where each level represents a category, section, or segment.
+This type refers to a hierarchical structure or organization of data, where each level represents a category, section, or segment.

 ## Fields